This post may contain affiliate links. Please read my disclosure policy for more details.

 You’ll love this quick bruschetta with mozzarella that’s crispy, juicy and full of fresh flavor.
 It comes together in no time with a handful of good-quality ingredients, and it’s simple and oh-so delicious!

-This makes a wonderful snack or a last-minute appetiser, perfect for sharing and definitely a crowd pleaser.
+This makes a wonderful snack, perfect for sharing and it’s definitely one of the best Italian appetizers!

 Bruschetta is a classic Italian starter perfect for summer parties, and usually made of grilled artisanal bread rubbed with garlic goodness and topped with fresh tomatoes, extra virgin olive oil and salt.